 The Industrial Management Technology program is designed to prepare students for initial employment with occupational title as industrial (supervisory) manager.
 This degree will make individuals more marketable in all facets of industry, retail, commercial, small business and military commands.
 Students who plan to pursue a bachelor's degree in any area of business at a four-year college or university may instead fulfill the Associate in Arts degree requirements for a major in Business at the chosen transfer school.
 All courses taken in this Associate in Science degree are transferable to state universities in Florida.
 Additional hours of specific general education courses, the Gordon Rule and GEE requirements would be needed to earn an Associate in Arts degree.

-A minimum of 60 semester credit hours is needed to graduate with an AS degree in Industrial Management Technologyfrom Chipola College.
-All Associate in Science degree students must complete the required English and mathematics courses with a grade of "C" or higher.
+A minimum of 60 semester credit hours is needed to graduate with an AS degree in Industrial Management Technology from Chipola College.